Blendify/blender-manual/blender_docs/manual/editors/uv_image/image/introduction.rst

    If an image has been rendered to a slot, it can be viewed by selecting that slot.
    Empty slots appear as blank grids in the UV/Image editor.
    Use the :kbd:`J` and :kbd:`Alt-J` to cycle forwards and backwards through saved renders.
-   *Slot Name* field in the *Display Panel* allows you to rename a slot.
+   The *Slot Name* field in the *Display Panel* allows you to rename a slot.
 Render Layer
    If you are using :doc:`Render Layers </render/post_process/layers>`, use this menu to select which layer is displayed.